dlorch/reverse-linked-list/distributed-algorithms/README.md

 [![Reliable broadcast algorithm](https://raw.githubusercontent.com/dlorch/reverse-linked-list/master/distributed-algorithms/images/04-rb-22.png)](http://disi.unitn.it/~montreso/ds/handouts/04-rb.pdf#page=23)
 [![Reliable broadcast example](https://raw.githubusercontent.com/dlorch/reverse-linked-list/master/distributed-algorithms/images/04-rb-23.png)](http://disi.unitn.it/~montreso/ds/handouts/04-rb.pdf#page=24)

+### FIFO Broadcast

 Implementation of [FIFO broadcast] protocol, which is a "FIFO Order transformation applied to a reliable broadcast".
-Note that p1 sends the first, then third, finally the second message, but due to sequencing, the messages are delivered in correct FIFO order.
-In reality, p1 would be sending those messages in the *correct order*.
-The messages might arrive in the wrong order at the destination due to forwarding or networking delays.
+In the example below, a message with sequence number 3 arrives out-of-order.
+Each process `receive()`s and stores it in its `buffer`, because it is expecting sequence number 2 first.
+When the message with sequence number 2 finally arrives, all processes `deliver()` messages 2 and 3 in the correct sequence to the process.

 ```
 $ sbt "runMain com.github.dlorch.FIFOBroadcast.Main"